 Cristina Alfaro is a professor in the College of Education at San Diego State University (SDSU).
 She also serves as Associate Vice President for International Affairs.
 She earned her doctorate degree, in Teacher Preparation for Multilingual Learners, from the Claremont and San Diego State University joint graduate program.
 Dr. Alfaro teaches credential and graduate level courses where her work focuses on preparing teachers in the area of English language and Biliteracy development with a global perspective.
 She has two decades of experience in directing both local and international teacher education programs in California, Mexico, and Europe.
 Dr. Alfaro is the recipient of the College of Education 2010 Excellence in Teaching Award.
 Her background as an elementary biliteracy teacher in ethno and linguistically diverse communities, has served her well in preparing teachers to teach students how to critically read the word and the world.

-Alexandra Fox is currently a 3rd year dual-degree student in the Master of Public Health in Environmental Health and the Master of Arts in Latin American Studies program at San Diego State University.
-Her thesis research is focused on assessing bacterial contamination in the U.S. Tijuana River and the Tijuana River Estuary.
+Alexandra Fox recently graduated from the Master of Public Health in Environmental Health and the Master of Arts in Latin American Studies program at San Diego State University.
+Her thesis research focused on assessing bacterial contamination in the U.S. Tijuana River and the Tijuana River Estuary.
 She received a B.S. in Environmental Toxicology from the University of California, Davis in 2016.
 She has previous work experience in the Office of International Affairs at SDSU, responsible for the annual binational RE:BORDER Conference with over 1200 attendees.
 She was hired in May 2021 by the Center for Latin American and Caribbean Studies at the University of Michigan to serve as the U-M/SDSU Outreach Collaboration Program Coordinator.

 Mordechay, K. & Alfaro , C. (2019).
 The Binational Context of the Students We Share: What Do Educators on Both Sides of the Border Need to Know?
 Kappa Delta Pi Record 55:1, 30-35, DOI: 10.1080/00228958.2019.1549438